“Poor ol’ Jimmy sits alone in the moonlight

 When the industry came out with the 33 RPM long-playing album in the mid-1950s, Sinatra had become even more obsessed with the process.
 From his perspective, the songs had to make sense in terms of arrangement, theme, and sound.
 Thus, when Ava Gardner finally divorced him in 1957, he knew that he had to produce an album capturing “the blues” he felt at the time.
 The genesis of Frank Sinatra Sings for Only the Lonely, then, is largely biographical.
 Consequently, in May 1958, Sinatra, renowned arranger Nelson Riddle, and conductor Felix Slatkin entered the famed Capitol Studios at 1750 Vine in Hollywood to record the follow-up to In Wee Small Hours of the Morning.

 While Sinatra and Riddle had already reinvented contemporary music by creating a sound that was inimitable, their customary big band sound would not be the musical centerpiece for this particular record.
 At Sinatra’s request, classical maestro Felix Slatkin, a significant talent as well, brought with him a gaggle of stringed instrument musicians with him to the studio.
 As he had done years earlier with his first celebrated producer at Columbia, Alex Stordahl, Frank would be the main instrument backed by a minimalist orchestra that would play off the singer’s voice.
 Over the next eleven days, the collected ensemble repeatedly heard two phrases directed at them from Sinatra himself: follow me and less is more.
-In remembering the celebrated sessions that encompassed Only the Lonely, jazz guitarist Al Viola recalled, “Classical musicians don’t normally riff, but for Sinatra, they did, and it worked.
+In recalling the celebrated sessions that encompassed Only the Lonely, jazz guitarist Al Viola recalled, “Classical musicians don’t normally riff, but for Sinatra, they did, and it worked.
 They played off each other like it was the most natural thing in the world for them to do.”

 In a canon of twelve torch songs that comprise Frank Sinatra Sings for Only the Lonely, an astonishing eight undisputed masterworks provide the framework for the album.
 The title track, written by longstanding Sinatra pals Sammy Cahn and Jimmy Van Heusen, serves as the quintessential splash-in-the-face that immediately triggers emotive anguish.
 Even at a casual listen, it is the fidelity one hears that makes this opening salvo so powerful.
 Part of that comes from Sinatra’s peerless facility for phrasing – his ability to seamlessly articulate each word and expression.
 As Pete Hamill once famously pointed out, it was Frank Sinatra’s exquisite phrasing that taught more people how to speak English as a second language than any other person in human history.
 Even more remarkably, Sinatra’s aptitude to insert distinctive musical punches into each syllable separates him from everyone else.
 Finally, the tonal quality of his singing is unmatched.
 His voice sounds as clear as a bell on every word and phrase he sings.